Sagging & Sinking Crawl Space Repairs in Northwestern PA and Western NY

 Advantages to our system

-At Total Foundation Solutions, we recommend installing the SmartJack® System, which uses adjustable, heavy-duty steel crawl space jack posts.
+With most of our sagging crawl space repairs in Erie, PA, our concrete floor repair contractors recommend installing the SmartJack® System, which uses adjustable, heavy-duty steel crawl space jack posts.
 These posts install quickly in a home and provide the best solution for restoring stability to your structure.

 The SmartJack® system can be installed in tight conditions, usually in less than a day.
 Made with galvanized steel for corrosion resistance, it can support vertical loads exceeding 60,000 lbs.
 The adjustable design of our crawl space jack system means that sagging floors can not only be stabilized; they can also be restored to their original position in many cases.